 24VAC30-151-490.
-Construction or reconstruction of roads, bridges, or other drainage structures, or other transportation facilities.
+Construction or reconstruction of roads, entrances, bridges, or other drainage structures, or other transportation facilities.

-A permit is required for construction or reconstruction of roads, bridges or other drainage structures, or other transportation facilities.
+A permit is required for construction or reconstruction of roads, private or commercial entrances, bridges, or other drainage structures, or other transportation facilities.
 Such activities may be permitted based upon evaluation, an engineering analysis provided by the applicant, and approval of the district administrator's designee.
 Approval by the relevant county board of supervisors may also be necessary.